alifanov/jbm_boilerplate/README.md

-# Django react blog
+# Jetbootsmaker boilerplate

-Example of integration React/Redux and Python/Django frameworks in creating blog application
+Boilerplate for app on React/Redux, ReactNative/Redux and Python/Django frameworks.
+With example of app working with CV (face age prediction).

-I used pipenv for working with python virtual env.
+I use pipenv for working with python virtual env.
 For installing python packages:

 ```
 pipenv --three